Rensselaer Iron Works on Hudson River Rensselaer Iron Works logo Rensselaer Iron Works west end

 Rensselaer Iron Works Forge Building

 Avoiding the planks over the pit, we walked north through a one story passage to the forge, a later 19th century building with a corbeled cornice, twin cupola smokestacks, and another damaged roof (above).
-Near the hearth, we found a bin still full of limestone, which would have been shoveled into the furnace with coal to achieve the correct combustion temperature, as well as a mechanical bellows and self-stoker.
-Abandoned older equipment included a small crucible and a chain which seemed in scale with some monumental bicycle sprocket (below).
+Near the hearth, we found a bin still filled with limestone, which would have been shoveled into the furnace with coal to achieve the correct combustion temperature, as well as a mechanical bellows and self-stoker (below).
+Abandoned equipment included a small crucible and a chain which seemed in scale with some monumental bicycle sprocket (bottom).

 Rensselaer Iron Works Limestone Bin Rensselaer Iron Works Forge Bellows